puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `target`

 Required.
 Specifies the full path to the IHS installation that this server should belong to.
-For example, `/opt/IBM/HTTPServer`
+For example, `/opt/IBM/HTTPServer`.

 ##### `httpd_config`

 Specifies the full path to the HTTP configuration file to manage.

-Defaults to `${target}/conf/httpd_${title}.conf`
+Defaults to `${target}/conf/httpd_${title}.conf`.

 ##### `user`

-The user that should "own" and run this server instance.
+The user that should own and run this server instance.
 The service will be managed as this user.
 This also corresponds to the "User" option in the HTTP configuration.

 ##### `group`

-The group that should "own" and run this server instance.
+The group that should own and run this server instance.
 This also corresponds to the "Group" option in the HTTP configuration.

 ##### `docroot`

 Specifies the full path to the document root for this server instance.

-Defaults to `${target}/htdocs`
+Defaults to `${target}/htdocs`.

 ##### `instance`

-This currently doesn't do anything.
-It defaults to the resource's title.
+This parameter is inactive.
+Defaults to the resource's title.

 ##### `httpd_config_template`

 Specifies a Puppet-readable location for a template to use for the HTTP configuration.
 One is provided, but this allows you to use your own custom template.

-Defaults to `${module_name}/ihs/httpd.conf.erb`
+Defaults to `${module_name}/ihs/httpd.conf.erb`.

 ##### `timeout`

-Specifies the value for `Timeout`
+Specifies the value for `Timeout`.

-Defaults to `300`
+Defaults to `300`.

 ##### `max_keep_alive_requests`

-Specifies the value for `MaxKeepAliveRequests`
+Specifies the value for `MaxKeepAliveRequests`.

-Defaults to `100`
+Defaults to `100`.

 ##### `keep_alive`

-Specifies the value for `KeepAlive`
+Specifies the value for `KeepAlive`.

-Valid values are `On` or `Off`
+Valid values are `On` or `Off`.

-Defaults to `On`
+Defaults to `On`.

 ##### `keep_alive_timeout`

-Specifies the value for `KeepAliveTimeout`
+Specifies the value for `KeepAliveTimeout`.

-Defaults to `10`
+Defaults to `10`.

 ##### `thread_limit`

-Specifies the value for `ThreadLimit`
+Specifies the value for `ThreadLimit`.

 Defaults to `25`